freyalaluna/CS415_t05/reports/P5_TestCases.md

 ## 9. Create new project.
 ## 10. Assign worker.
 ## 11. Unassign worker.

+11.1 A worker can be unassigned from a project
+- Click on the project tab
+- Click on a project
+- Click on the unassign worker dropdown
+- See that only the workers currently assigned to the project are listed
+- Click on a worker
+- Verify that the worker was removed from the projects details
+- Verify that the projects qualifications were updated

 ## 12. Start project.
 ## 13. Finish project.